Skip to main content

 Prompt Serialization

-When multiple workers need approval simultaneously, prompts are serialized via mutex — only one prompt is displayed at a time.
-After the user responds, the next worker in the queue receives its prompt.
-This prevents:
+When multiple workers need approval simultaneously, prompts are serialized via mutex β€” only one prompt is shown at a time.
+After the user’s response, the next worker in the queue receives its prompt.
+This avoids:

-• Visual overlap of prompts in the terminal
+• Visual prompt overlap in the terminal

 • Spinner rendering over the security prompt